-The security proof of the BB84 protocol [7] against arbitrary eavesdropping strategies was first shown in a complicated proof by Mayers [8].
-Later, a simpler proof was shown by Lo and Chau [9].
+The security proof of the BB84 protocol [6] against arbitrary eavesdropping strategies was first shown in a complicated proof by Mayers [7].
+Later, a simpler proof was shown by Lo and Chau [8].
 However, their proof needs a quantum computer to implement it.
-A number of years later, Shor and Preskill generalized the ideas in Lo and Chau's security proof [9] and proposed a simpler proof for the BB84 protocol [10].
-Many versions of security analysis have been derived for this protocol [11, 12, 13].
-This protocol was first proven to be unconditionally secure by Inamori [14].
+A number of years later, Shor and Preskill generalized the ideas of Lo and Chau's security proof [8] and proposed a simpler proof for the BB84 protocol [9].
+Many versions of security analysis have been derived for this protocol [10, 11, 12].
+This protocol was first proven to be unconditionally secure by Inamori [13].
 We highlight that this unconditional security proof also takes into account the finite-size key effects and this is immediate to practical implementations of the protocol.

 There is a trade-off between the quality of the clone and the amount of information that Eve can gain about the key.
 Hence in this paper, our goal is to calculate an upper bound on the achievable information that Eve can gain but still the protocol remaining secure.
-In our derivation, we normalize clearly the states to be cloned in order to explicitly arrive at a QBER of 0.14644, which has been proven in various papers [15, 10].
+In our derivation, we normalize clearly the states to be cloned in order to explicitly arrive at a QBER of 0.14644, which has been proven in various papers [14, 9].